About this site

 The common theme of these sites is writing evolving pages instead of finished blog posts.
 Other themes include internal linking, organizing link collections into documents (similar to Memex “trails”), and one page per subject.

 The biggest influence is Gwern.net.
 Watching its development was what finally made me turn a stalled blog into a personal wiki.
-Besides the philosophy of perpetual drafts and writing for your future self, the influence is concrete in the design.
-I have borrowed many design elements from Gwern.net that are not visible to the reader, like Pandoc, link archival, and the interwiki link syntax ([favicon](!W) to link to “Favicon” on Wikipedia), as well as visible design elements like the subscript dates and link icons.
+Besides the philosophy of perpetual drafts and writing for your future self, the influence also shows in the design.
+I have borrowed many design elements from Gwern.net that are not visible to the reader, such as Pandoc, link archival, and the interwiki link syntax ([favicon](!W) to link to “Favicon” on Wikipedia), as well as visible design elements such as the subscript dates and link icons.

 A webcomic panel showing points on a graph with a hyperbolic relationship between the number of blog posts and the number of posts about elaborate blog setups.
 “WordPress setup from 2004” leads on the number of blog posts, while “Authors of custom static site generators” leads on the number of posts about elaborate blog setups.